-Section 12 thus requires parties to a collaborative law participation agreement "to make timely, full, candid, and informal disclosure of information substantially related to the matter upon request of a party, but without formal discovery, and shall promptly update information which has materially changed."
-It also authorizes parties to "define the scope of disclosure, except as provided by law other than this [act]."
+Section 12 requires parties to a collaborative law participation agreement to "make timely, full, candid, and informal disclosure of information related to the collaborative matter without formal discovery."
+It also requires parties to "update promptly previously disclosed information that has materially changed."
+Finally, section 12 authorizes parties to "define the scope of disclosure during the collaborative law process, except as provided by law other than this [act]."